 Dirt Cake is a great no bake dessert recipe to make for the Halloween season.
 It is perfect for Halloween parties at school or at home.
 Making this dirt cake recipe will make your little goblins so happy!

 Have you ever made dirt cake?
-I love making it decorated as a graveyard for Halloween.
+I love to make it and decorate it as a graveyard for Halloween.
 It is so easy and fun to make!

 If you have never made dirt cake, you might be wondering what I am talking about…

 What is dirt cake?

 It is a dessert using instant pudding mix and milk to make the base.
 Then you crush up chocolate sandwich cookies (like Oreo cookies) and cover the pudding with the cookie crumbs.
 There you have the “dirt” for the dessert.

 Next, you decorate it with the things you would like to see in the dirt.
 For the graveyard look, you can add in cookies as “tombstones”, candy pumpkins and skeletons to decorate the graveyard dirt cake.